lululxvi/deepxde/docs/demos/eulerbeam.rst

 Implementation
 --------------

-This description goes through the implementation of a solver for the above described Euler Beam problem step-by-step.
+This description goes through the implementation of a solver for the above described Euler beam problem step-by-step.

 First, the DeepXDE is imported: